 May is one of the most glorious months in the Indiana garden.
-Here in Indianapolis, we’re weeding, mulching the garden, and pruning spring-blooming shrubs and trees.
-Once the frost-free date passes in mid-May, we start planting summer container gardens and tender herbs.
-We love May!
+Here in Indianapolis, we’re weeding, mulching, and pruning spring-blooming shrubs and trees.
+Once the frost-free date passes in mid-May, we’ll start planting summer container gardens and tender herbs.

 What To See in the May Garden

-- Peonies burst into bloom in yards in May, accompanied by Siberian iris and the first of the roses.
+- Peonies burst into bloom in yards, accompanied by the first of the roses.

-- Woodland flowers finish their spring blooming, while geraniums are hitting their stride.
+- Woodland flowers finish their spring blooming, while perennial geraniums are hitting their stride.

 - Trees are setting fruit.
 Watch for tiny apples, crabapples, pears, and cherries.